Omkale5706/okfashion/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License

-This project is licensed under the MIT License.

 ## Support

-For support, email support@okfashion.com or create an issue in the repository.
+For support, email okfashionai@gmail.com or create an issue in the repository.

 ---